 Camping in a permit area is ideal for those who prefer to have a ‘wild camping’ experience, as described in the Scottish Outdoor Access Code (Outdooraccess-scotland.com), but want to stay in an area within one of the Camping Management Zones:

-► A number of permits will be allocated for camping in specific areas within the Camping Management Zones.
+► A number of permits are allocated for camping in specific areas within the Camping Management Zones.

-► People will be able to book camping permits in advance online.
-These permit areas will have no formal facilities, offering a way to provide camping at sustainable levels in popular areas within a Camping Management Zone.
+► People are able to book camping permits in advance online.
+These permit areas have no formal facilities, offering a way to provide camping at sustainable levels in popular areas within a Camping Management Zone.

-The cost of the permit will be £3 per tent or motorhome per night.
-A camping permit will allow the holder to camp within a specific permit area.
-A motorhome permit will assign the permit holder to a specific location and parking bay.
+The cost of the permit is £3 per tent or motorhome per night.
+A camping permit allows the holder to camp within a specific permit area.
+A motorhome permit assigns the permit holder to a specific location and parking bay.
 The maximum stay in one permit area is three consecutive nights.
-Camping at one of the National Park’s Your Park campsites will cost £7 per adult per night, with children aged under 16 going free.
+Camping at one of the National Park’s Your Park campsites costs £7 per adult per night, with children aged under 16 going free.

 There are a number of other campsites across the National Park.
-The cost of camping at other campsites will vary depending on the level of facilities on offer at a specific location.
+The cost of camping at other campsites varies depending on the level of facilities on offer at a specific location.
 For a list of campsites in the National Park go to www.lochlomond-trossachs/camping

 National Park Rangers will always offer advice on how and where to camp responsibly but please be aware that failure to comply with the byelaws could result in a report to the Procurator Fiscal and a fine of up to £500.